 Paula Poindexter, who has been a manager and executive at The Los Angeles Times and a reporter and producer for KPRC-TV, the NBC affiliate in Houston, is president of AEJMC, the largest association of journalism educators, graduate students, and media and communication professionals in the world.
 Poindexter, who teaches journalism undergraduate and graduate courses, earned her Ph.D. degree from Syracuse University’s S.I.
 Newhouse School of Public Communications.

-Poindexter is also the lead editor of Women, Men, and News: Divided and Disconnected in the News Media Landscape (Taylor and Francis) and first author of Research in Mass Communication: A Practical Guide (Bedford/St. Martin's).
-Additionally, Poindexter is the author or co-author of more than 50 scholarly journal articles, book chapters, and conference papers, and over 60 professional articles, book reviews, and presentations.
+Poindexter has published three books: Millennials, News, and Social Media: Is News Engagement a Thing of the Past?
+(Peter Lang); Women, Men, and News: Divided and Disconnected in the News Media Landscape (Taylor and Francis); and Research in Mass Communication: A Practical Guide (Bedford/St. Martin's).
+Poindexter is also the author or co-author of more than 50 scholarly journal articles, book chapters, and conference papers, and over 60 professional articles, book reviews, and presentations.

 As author of the book Millennials, News, and Social Media: Is News Engagement a Thing of the Past? and co-founder of “Millennials and News” at http://on.fb.me/Nlejee, a Facebook page with daily curated news, Poindexter not only champions the importance of an informed society and ways to encourage the Millennial generation, born in the 1980s and 1990s, to engage with news, she has channeled that passion into one of her signature AEJMC presidential initiatives: National News Engagement Day, an event that will be held for the first time on Tuesday, October 7, 2014.
 (See: http://bit.ly/1dmg16J.)